dclouwork/LaunchGen/README.md

 ## 📧 Support

-For support, email support@launchgen.dev or open an issue in the GitHub repository.
+For support, email support@followusai.app or open an issue in the GitHub repository.

----

-Made with 🚀 by LaunchGen - Turn your business ideas into actionable 30-day launch plans.